 After seeing beautiful places and witnessing unique cultures, I realized that there’s just a lot of beauty in this world to see.
 Not visiting these fantastic places is absolutely one of the most regrettable things that I can do for myself.

 Aligned to the intention of coming to beautiful places is to spend quality time with the people I genuinely care about – my family and friends.
 I want to travel with my family or friends and see awe-inspiring spectacles.
 I desire to create memorable moments with them.

-When those came to my senses, I decided that I will no longer spend time on things that will not let me travel.
-I have also decided that I will no longer do things that won’t let me spend more time with my friends and family.
+When those came to my senses, I decided that I would no longer spend time on things that would not let me travel.
+I have also decided that I will no longer do something that won’t let me spend more time with my friends and family.
 I must stop spending time on things that won’t help me achieve my dreams.